anemirovsky/redcap-external-modules/docs/official-documentation.md

 ### Available developer methods in External Modules

-Listed below are the publicly supported methods that module creators may utilize in their modules.
-Do not reference any other methods or files (like the *ExternalModules* class) as they could change at any time.
+Listed below are the publicly supported methods that module creators may utilize in their modules. **DO NOT** reference any other methods or files (like the *ExternalModules* class) as they could change at any time.

 #### PHP Module Object
 Since each module's main class will extend *AbstractExternalModule*.
 The following built-in methods are available on each module's main class.
 They can be called by using **$this** (e.g., `$this->getModuleName()`).